 RPO 1 hour

-This architecture describes a mobile app backend infrastructure with external users connecting to a set of microservices running in Google Kubernetes Engine.
+This architecture describes a mobile app backend infrastructure with external users connecting to a set of microservices running in GKE.
 Cloud Spanner provides the backend data storage layer for real time data, and historical data is streamed to a BigQuery data lake in each region.